attyfinch/wordle-assist/README.md

 # WordleAssist
 [WordleAssist](https://wordleassist-137ccebd9892.herokuapp.com/) is an app that I built to help people solve Wordle puzzles.
-It can be used as a tool to generate ideas for words, as a method for getting unstuck, or as a way to completely cheat the game.
-It works by taking taking letters to include and exclude, and their positions in the word if known, queries a database of 5 letter words based on the given criteria, and returns all potential correct answers.
+It can be used to generate ideas for words, to get unstuck, or completely cheat the game if that's what someone wants to do.
+It works by taking letters designated for inclusion & exclusion designated by the user, queries a database of 5 letter words based on the given criteria, and returns all potential correct answers.

-The idea for WordleAssist was born out of the need to build a project that required all of the material I covered in BloomTech Full Stack Web Development Program.
+The idea for WordleAssist was born out of the desire to build a project requiring all of the material I covered in the BloomTech Full Stack Web Development Program.
 Wordle is a game I'm very familar with.
-I play it every morning as a way to start the day and get my brain going.
+I play it every morning as a way to start the day and boot up my brain.
 Historically, I've lost about 2% of the games I've played.
 Not bad, but still frustrating.
-I thought it would be fun to see if I could build something that would eliminate the possiblity of losing while also ruin the game for myself.
-While I love playing Wordle, building something that could permanently eliminate the possiblity of losing is more fun.
-I'm happy to report that thus far it lives up to this billing.
+I thought it would be fun and challenging to see if I could build something that would eliminate the possiblity of losing, even if that meant ruining the game for myself in the process.
+I'm happy to report that thus far it has delivered in this regard.

+Included below is info on what I used to build WordleAssist, along with some planned future improvements.
+While I may have ruined the game for myself, work on this app is not yet done.

 ## Upcoming Improvements
 - Support for iPhone 14 Pro Max